Elevenlabs AudioNative Player

 Facebook Ads campaigns with an Application Promotion goal

 This is where, in my opinion, there has been a big change for the better – the ads related to the mobile app have been merged into one Facebook Ads campaign goal – both when we want to acquire mobile app installations and when we care about engagement with the app.
-Here we have available all the default events in the application, regardless of their nature.
+Here we have all the default events in the application, regardless of their nature.

-Other advertising targets as much as the nature of the conversion in question allows also allow us to choose the mobile app as a conversion venue, and may be a better choice if the app and the website work more closely together.
+Other advertising targets, as much as the nature of the conversion in question allows, also allow us to choose the mobile app as a conversion venue and maybe a better choice if the app and the website work more closely together.
 If the app is used for ordering from a store that is also accessible through the website, or it is simply hybrid (that is, it combines mobile native and web app solutions) – then it may be a good idea to have a different campaign advertising objective and choose the website and the app as the conversion venue at the same time.

 Facebook Ads Campaigns with Sales Target